Custom reports are available on the Enterprise plan.

 - Log into your ActiveCampaign account.

-- Click "Reports" in the left side navigation menu.
+- Click "Reports" on the left menu.

 - Click "Custom Reports."